TRANSFORABJ70/TRANSFOR19/README.md

 2. What tool to use for coordinates conversion (between GCJ-02 and WGS-84) ?
 - Since some teams have questions regarding the study area, we decided to share a screenshot from openstreetmaps.
 The red rectangle represents the study area.
 Be sure to use the same coordinate system using the eviltransform in python.

+3. What is the timezone in Xi'an, Shaanxi, China?
+- For the specific area GMT+8 is used.
+The same timezone is used in the Predictions.zip files.